awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-record-processor-failover-recovery.md

 ## Worker or Application Failure<a name="kinesis-record-processor-failure-worker"></a>

-If a worker — or an instance of the Amazon Kinesis Streams application — fails, you should detect and handle the situation\.
+If a worker — or an instance of the Amazon Kinesis Data Streams application — fails, you should detect and handle the situation\.
 For example, if the `Worker.run` method throws an exception, you should catch and handle it\.

 If the application itself fails, you should detect this and restart it\.
 When the application starts up, it instantiates a new worker, which in turn instantiates new record processors that are automatically assigned shards to process\.
 These could be the same shards that these record processors were processing before the failure, or shards that are new to these processors\.